The Car Connection Aston Martin Vanquish Overview

-Despite the carbon fiber body, the Vanquish's extensive luxury and and aluminum-and-steel chassis--the latest advancement on Aston Martin's VH platform--result in a curb weight of 3,900 pounds.
-The less-than-sprighty weight lends a substantial feeling to the Vanquish's movement, encouraging smooth and effortless cruising, but discouraging any attempts at truly sporty behavior--despite its 4.1-second 0-60 mph capability and 183 mph top speed.
+Despite a carbon-fiber body, the Vanquish's extensive luxury and aluminum-and-steel chassis result in a curb weight of 3,900 pounds.
+The less-than-sprightly weight lends a substantial feeling to the Vanquish's movement, encouraging smooth and effortless cruising, but discouraging truly sporty behavior—despite quick acceleration and a 201-mph top speed.

-The Vanquish's equipment list is excellent, as you might expect from a car that stickers at $280,000 and up, including a fantastic 1,000-watt Bang & Olufsen sound system, iPod and iPhone integration, Bluetooth phone and audio connectivity, WiFi, and navigation.
+The Vanquish's equipment list is excellent, as you might expect from a car that stickers close to $300,000, and includes a fantastic 1,000-watt Bang & Olufsen sound system; iPod and iPhone integration; Bluetooth phone and audio connectivity; a wi-fi hotspot; and navigation.

 Most Aston Martin buyers will end up customizing their order somehow, and the company is more than happy to oblige.
 For extra cost, Aston will outfit the car with whatever upholstery and color combination of hides and paint that the person writing the check would like, and the personalization service extends to other one-off options and fitments.
 The company now calls this service Q by Aston Martin, lending it a slightly more mysterious and Bond-like air.

 The 2016 and 2017 models were largely unchanged, except for an updated infotainment system with Apple's CarPlay as standard.